MH-Alikhani/whatsapp-clone/README.md

-#WhatsApp clone author:
+# This app developed with React and Firebase
-This app developed by Mohammad Hosein alikhani
+Developed by Mohammad Hosein Alikhani